How to Inflate a Soccer Ball: 7 Fast and Easy Steps

 Straighten the Soccer Ball:

-After inspecting your soccer ball for any holes or damages you can straighten the soccer ball as much as possible and hold it.
+After inspecting your soccer ball for any holes or damage, you can straighten the soccer ball as much as possible and hold it.

 Add a Few Drops of Glycerin Oil to the Valve Opening